mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/git.md

 The passphrase to decrypt the [private key](#private-key) to use to connect to the remote repository using SSH authentication.
 Here you can pass a [template]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/templates.md %}) to [read from environment variables]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/templates.md %}#environmentvariable).

 This value is only considered when the [authentication method](#authentication-method) is `PUBLIC_KEY`.
-When [authentication method](#authentication-method) is `PUBLIC_KEY`, this value can pass a passphrase explicitly, otherwise, when not set, and in case the private key is passphrase-protected, Nyx will connect to the ssh-agent, if available.
+When [authentication method](#authentication-method) is `PUBLIC_KEY`, this value can pass a passphrase explicitly, otherwise, when not set, and in case the private key is passphrase-protected, Nyx will connect to the ssh-agent (or Pageant), if available.